Change HomePod settings

 Avoid explicit content: Turn off Allow Explicit Content to prevent HomePod from playing songs, albums, and podcast episodes that are identified as having explicit content.

-Keep songs out of your listening history: Songs you play on HomePod influence how Apple Music identifies music you like, and they’re visible to your followers on Apple Music.
+Keep songs out of your listening history: If Apple Music is the default music service for your HomePod, songs you play on HomePod influence how Apple Music identifies music you like, and they’re visible to your followers on Apple Music.
 To prevent this, turn off Update Listening History.
 This also disables your podcast history and subscriptions until you turn the setting back on.

-Allow speaker access: For information about letting others send audio to your HomePod, see Use HomePod with AirPlay.
+Allow speaker access: For information about letting others send audio to your HomePod, see Allow others to control audio on HomePod.

-Turn on VoiceOver: Tap Accessibility to access settings for VoiceOver and for touch controls.
+Turn on VoiceOver: Tap Accessibility to access settings for VoiceOver and for Touch Accommodations.
 See Use HomePod touch controls.